DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-lanzjacob/README.md

 #WEEK 11
 ####Graph Theory
 * This week, we were introduced to the concept of Graphs.
-* I learned that graphs are structures that contains vertices which are interconnected through the edges.
+* I learned that graphs are structures that contains vertices which are interconnected by edges.
 * I also learned about the degree of a vertex.
-It is the number of connections a vertex has or in a simpler term, it is the nubmer of edges connected in a vertex.
+It is the number of connections a vertex has or in a simpler term, it is the number of edges connected in a vertex.
 * We were also introduced to the Handshaking Theorem.
 It is a formula to get the number of edges when the number of vertices and degrees are given.

 ####Euler Circuits and Paths